raehik/strongweak/README.md

 which the generic derivers can work with.
 See the `Strongweak.SW` module for details.

-### Generic strengthening is extremely powerful
+### Powerful generic instances
 There are generic derivers for generating `Strengthen` and `Weaken` instances between arbitrary data types.
-The `Strengthen` instances annotate errors extensively, telling you the datatype & record for which strengthening failed - recursively, for nested types!
+The `Strengthen` instances annotate errors extensively, telling you the datatype, constructor and field for which strengthening failed!

-Note that the generic derivers work with any pair of matching data types.
-But they must match very closely: both types are traversed in tandem, so every pair of fields must be compatible.
-If you need to do calculation to move between your strong and weak types, consider splitting it into calculation -> strengthening and using the generic derivers.
-Or write your own instances.
+Note that the generic derivers require your the generic SOP representation of your strong and weak types to match precisely.
+The `SW` type family is here to help for accomplishing that.
+Otherwise, if your types don't fit:

+  * convert to a "closer" representation first, or
+  * write your own instances (fairly simple with `ApplicativeDo`).

 ### Backdoors included
 Sometimes you have can guarantee that a weak value can be safely strengthened, but the compiler doesn't know - a common problem in parsing.
 In such cases, you may use efficient unsafe strengthenings, which don't perform invariant checks.
+Even better, they might explode your computer if you use them wrong!

 ## What this library isn't
 ### Not a convertible